WaterQueen/BIASpects-bias-study/docs/index.md

 ![Hypothesis 1](images/hypothesis1.png)

 ## Hypothesis 2:
-Equal representation of the populations -> No bias.
+Equal population representation -> No bias.
-(even if there are differences in the underlying label distribution)
+(even if there is a difference regarding the underlying label distribution)

 ![Hypothesis 2](images/hypothesis2.png)